mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 **Test**

 - The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.
-- The testing process here is quite frustrating as gravity is very low.
-This is addressed later as it is improved on the suggestion of the parent who has to do the majority of the testing.

 **Improve**

 - Parent navigates to a particular part of the code for child to alter design
-- Child takes on challenge of making smaller changes once the core game mechanic code has been added.
+- Child takes on challenge of making smaller changes

 **Share**